 FINANCIAL BUFFER #4: ONLINE INCOME

 With $18,000 more a year in breathing room thanks to optimizing my passive income streams, I resumed a steady diet of ramen noodles, water, and the occasional aged ribeye as I sought to build an online revenue stream.
 Building a sustainable income online is brutally difficult because it takes a lot of traffic and discipline.
 Even if you have a lot of traffic, you run the risk of alienating your readers if you highlight too many ads and products.
 Only if you love to write for free for years should you consider blogging as a business.
+Learn how to start a blog with my step-by-step tutorial.

 If you are a regular reader, just ask yourself how much you’ve ever spent on my site and I’m pretty sure 96% of you will say $0.
 That’s the secret to an online business: work your ass off, get your readers to spend nothing, take insults like a champ, and get rich in the process!
 Am I crazy?
 Don’t answer that.
 WhatsApp makes no money and sold for $19 billion, so maybe I do make some sense.

 Despite the curious case of 96% of you never spending a dime, there is income trickling in due to the advertisement you see around this site.
 I only add things that I’ve used before and are relevant and helpful within the content.
 How else am I supposed to properly write about a product I’ve never used?
 I can’t and it wouldn’t feel right to do so.
 Sticking with my goal of only living off passive income, any income generated from this site was swept to another account not in my name.
-Only in September of 2013, after 4 years of working for nothing did I draw a salary because it is required by the IRS for S-Corps.

 FINANCIAL BUFFER #5: BUILDING A BUSINESS